-Akt is a serine/threonine kinase that is essential in regulating cellular functions, including protein synthesis, cell growth, apoptosis, and autophagy.
-Elevation of p-AKT activates mTORC1, which represses autophagy (22).
-Total AKT (t-AKT) was uniformly expressed in both WT and PLK2-KO mice.
-However, p-AKT473 level was higher in the 3-month old PLK2-KO mice compared to 3-month old WT (Fig. 2C p= 0.004).
-With aging, the activity of the AKT pathway markedly increased in the WT mice (p<0.001) and also tended to increase in the PLK2-KO mice, although this trend did not reach significance (Fig. 2C).
-Notably, the already elevated level of p-AKT in the PLK2-KO mice increased to a lesser extent relative to the WT, as emphasized by normalized valued of the aged-mice relative to the corresponding 3-month old mice (inset, WT 7.2±1.0 folds vs PLK2-KO 3.0±0.4 folds, p=0.009).
-Thus, it is possible that a baseline activation of AKT signaling in the young PLK2-KO mice is compensating for the abnormal accumulation of autophagosomes in order to maintain normal cardiac function.
-Based on these results, we suggest that the deletion of Plekhm2 promote unbalanced autophagy during aging with consequent retardation of cardiac growth.
+AKT is a serine/threonine kinase that is essential for the regulation of cellular functions, including protein synthesis, cell growth, apoptosis, and autophagy.
+A pAKT elevation activates mTORC1, which represses autophagy (22).
+Total AKT (tAKT) was uniformly expressed in both WT and PLK2-KO mice.
+However, the pAKT473 level was higher in 3-month-old PLK2-KO mice than in 3-month-old WT mice (p= 0.004; Fig. 2C).
+With aging, the activity of the AKT pathway was markedly increased in the WT mice (p<0.001) and also tended to increase in the PLK2-KO mice, although this trend did not reach significance (Fig. 2C).
+Notably, the already elevated level of pAKT in the PLK2-KO mice increased to a lesser extent than in the WT, as emphasized by the normalized value of the aged mice relative to the corresponding 3-month-old mice (WT versus PLK2-KO, 7.2±1.0-fold versus 3.0±0.4-fold, respectively; p=0.009; Fig. 2C, inset).
+Thus, it is possible that the baseline activation of AKT signaling in young PLK2-KO mice is compensating for the abnormal accumulation of autophagosomes in an attempt to maintain normal cardiac function.
+Based on these results, we suggest that the deletion of Plekhm2 promotes an unbalanced autophagy during aging with consequent retardation of cardiac growth.

 Table 1 Basic characterization of PLK2-KO female mice